 After this, clean the carburetor with compressed air and carburetor cleaner.
 Examine the carburetor carefully with a magnifier.
 You must be sure it is absolutely clean and free of any debris.
 The tiny holes in the idle circuit can be visually examined with a bright light to be sure they are clear.

-At this time, you may modify an idle progression hole in the carburetor.
+At this time, pilots can modify an idle progression hole in the carburetor.
 When finished, continue with the steps below.

 Use the punch or bolt to set the Welch plug.
 If you use a bolt, you must be sure that the end is flat.
 When using any tool, be careful not to contact the soft rim of the hole.

 Exactly center the punch, rod, or bolt on top of the plug and tap it gently with a small hammer making the convex surface of the plug flat.
 This seals the plug.
 The plug must be flat or it may interfere with the operation of the metering lever diaphragm.
 If the plug leaks, the idle mixture needle will not work well.

-The finished Welch plug.
+The finished Welch plug on a WG carburetor.
 When the convex surface is flattened, the plug expands and tightly seals the well.

 Reassemble the carburetor, adjust, and test.